cognitedata/cdp-spark-datasource/README.md

 given `externalId`.
 If such a row already exists, that row will be updated to the values present in the row being inserted.

+Multiple rows with the same `id` and `externalId` are allowed for upserts, but the order in which they are applied is undefined and we currently only guarantee that at least one upsert will be made for each `externalId`, and at least one update will be made for each `id` set.

+This is based on the assumption that upserts for the same `id` or `externalId` will have the same values.
+If you have a use case where this is not the case, please let us know.

 See an example of using `.save()` under [Events below](#events).

 ### Delete data